jinluchang/Qlattice/docs/qar-format.md

 "#!/usr/bin/env qar-glimpse\n\n"
 ```

-NOTE: There are two newline characters in the end of the FILE-FORMAT-LINE.
+NOTE: There are two newline characters in the end of the `FILE-FORMAT-LINE`.
-Quote symbols are not part of the FILE-FORMAT-LINE.
+Quote symbols are not part of the `FILE-FORMAT-LINE`.

 ### FILE-HEADER